Africa, Atlantic Ocean 5/29/2024

 Safety & Health

-• Sand Flies: On some beaches at sunset, sand flies can be a nuisance.
-Bring insect repellent and wear long pants in the evening if you are sensitive.
+• Sand Flies: On some beaches at dawn and dusk, biting midges can be a nuisance.
+Long pants and insect repellent solve the problem entirely.

 Practical Travel Intelligence